 The Committee has identified the following broad priorities for funding:

-- Symposia or workshops which bring together expertise from across the international community of biochemistry and molecular biology educators, and which focus on a significant pedagogical issue.
+- Symposia or workshops delivered either face-to-face or online which bring together expertise from across the international community of biochemistry and molecular biology educators, and which focus on a significant pedagogical issue.

 - Symposia or workshops that are developed deliberately to facilitate repeat delivery in multiple locations.